TrinityChristiana/Repl.it-JS-Function/function-parameters-and-arguments/README.md

-Here's my repl.it link: https://repl.it/@TrinityTerry/Function-Parameters-and-Arguments
+Here's my repl.it link to this assignment: https://repl.it/@TrinityTerry/Function-Parameters-and-Arguments

 # Different Function Behavior Using Parameters
 When you define a function in JavaScript, it can perform a simple task over and over again the same exact way.
 For example, a function could simply display a message to the user.